Wendiblac/Strent-frontend/README.md

 # 📱 Strent Frontend

 ## 🧾 Project Description
-Strent is a secure real estate mobile web application that connects homeowners, tenants, and roommates directly — eliminating exploitative middlemen.
+Strent is a secure real estate mobile web application that connects homeowners, tenants, and roommates directly.
 This repository contains the frontend codebase for the Strent platform built using **React**, **Tailwind CSS**, **Vite**, and other modern web technologies.
 It also integrates geolocation, real-time messaging, responsive UI components, and payment systems.

 ---